top of page

 Repeat with each foot until every nail that needs to be trimmed has been completed.
 Whenever possible get a friend to help.

 No matter which method you choose, when clipping the nails on any pet, always be very careful not to trim too closely.
-Cutting the nail too short may result in cutting into the quick and it will likely start to bleed.
+Cutting the nail too short may result in cutting into the quick and it will start to bleed.
 The quick is the soft, blood-filled tissue that is inside the claw.
 If you have ever cut the quick of your own fingernail you have a pretty good idea of what cutting your pets’ quick will feel like to your pet.
 OUCH!

 Litter Box Training

-Some of our Hedgehogs are very clean and take to litter training fairly easily.
+Some of our Hedgehogs are very clean and take to litter training easily.
 Others just do not care and are either hard to train or they will never use a litter box.
 This trait does not seem to be a genetic/family trait but more of an individual animal’s preference.

 Litter training a Hedgehog takes perseverance and a lot of luck but if you succeed, the benefits are certainly worth a try.
-We suggest to people who purchase one of our Hedgehogs to try to litter train their pet and ‘just maybe’… you will be lucky and get yours trained.

 Nutritional requirements

 Water: Not all types of animals consume a large quantity of water everyday, but none-the-less, they need to have access to clean drinking water whenever they need it.
 Therefore, all animals must have access to fresh clean water ALWAYS!
-Many Hedgehogs deliberately overturn their water and food dishes during their never-ending search for more food so it is probably best that water is supplied in drinking bottles.
+Many Hedgehogs deliberately overturn their water and food dishes during their never-ending search for more food, so it is best that water is supplied in drinking bottles.

-Feeding: Being that they are predominantly insectivorous their diet must primarily consist of good quality, highly digestible animal protein.
+Feeding: Being that they are insectivorous their diet must primarily consist of good quality, highly digestible animal protein.
 In captivity, this can be achieved by providing them with a premium quality, commercial cat food, supplemented by boiled chicken, egg, shrimp, beef heart or other cooked meats.
-Many breeders choose to feed live insects but this is not necessary if you are feeding a good high quality meat based diet.
-There are several brands of commercially prepared Hedgehog foods on the market but Hedgehogs can be fussy and many of them refuse to eat many commercially prepared “special” Hedgehog diets.
+Many breeders choose to feed live insects, but this is not necessary if you are feeding a good high quality meat based diet.
+There are several brands of commercially prepared Hedgehog foods on the market, but Hedgehogs can be fussy and many of them refuse to eat many commercially prepared “special” Hedgehog diets.

 Small quantities of fruits and veggies should be included regularly as these items help vary and compliment their diet, as do small amounts of low fat cheese, yogurt and skim milk powder.